Packing for Rome in February? Wondering what to bring and what to wear when you visit Rome in February?

 The days are getting longer and there's a higher chance the weather will be sunny and mild during the daytime.

-You may still want to bring a warm scarf for the evenings when temps drop into the low digits.
+As always, I strongly suggest a warm scarf for the evenings when temps drop into the low digits.

 So what else do you need to consider when packing for Rome in February?